jackyzha0/jackyzha0.github.io/content/thoughts/time.md

 See also: [[thoughts/A Certain Tendency Of The Database Community]], [[thoughts/causality]], [[thoughts/clocks]]

 ## Saving Time, Discovering a Life Beyond the Clock
+> Exploring the social and material roots of the idea that time is money

 [Source](https://www.youtube.com/watch?app=desktop&v=1x0IOcFp94s)

+- Chronos vs Kairos time
+	- Chronos: quantitative, calendar time
+	- Kairos: qualitative time, memorable moments
+- Horizontal vs Vertical time (Josef Pieper): the point of leisure should not be to work better
+	- Horizontal time: work and refreshment/recovery for work
+	- Vertical time: things that remind you of your mortality and the sort of fragility of your life, but also this deep sort of awe and gratitude about the fact that you exist at all.
+He describes it as sort of cutting through that horizontal plane; it feels in that moment almost like it invalidates the horizontal time
 - Industrial Time
 	- Time as money (equal interchangeable hours)
 	- Emerged from the need to measure others' labour